Palestinian billionaire Masri detained in Saudi Arabia: sources

 AMMAN (Reuters) - Sabih al-Masri, a Palestinian billionaire and the chairman of Jordan’s largest lender Arab Bank, was detained in Saudi Arabia for questioning after a business trip to Riyadh, family sources and friends said on Saturday.

-They said Masri, a Saudi citizen and Jordan’s most prominent businessman with holdings in hotels and banking, was arrested after heading to the Saudi capital last week on a trip to chair meetings of companies he owns.
+They said Masri, a Saudi citizen and Jordan’s most prominent businessman with holdings in hotels and banking, was detained after heading to the Saudi capital last week to chair meetings of companies he owns.

 He had canceled a dinner on Tuesday that he had invited friends and leading businessmen to attend on his return.